Politics courses

 Whether you want to make it to the hallowed halls of Parliament House as a political staffer, take on a foreign affairs role in an office overseas, or work on impactful policy for an important organisation, studying politics will give you the edge you need.

-You’ll gain expert research and critical thinking skills and understand what goes into strong decision-making and diplomacy.
+You’ll gain the critical thinking needed to understand what goes into strong decision-making and diplomacy.

-If you want to commit to a full political science degree or just bolster your knowledge with a standalone subject, studying online through Open Universities Australia could be a great way to get you where you want to go.
+Commit to a full political science degree or just bolster your knowledge with a standalone subject.
+Studying an online politics course through Open Universities Australia is a step in the right direction.
 Start comparing all your politics course options below.

 Explore politics courses